Tutorials

 Published February 6, 2024

-Teaching folks why a settings.local.php file is an important part of setting up a personal development environment is so important to us here at DrupalEasy that it is a foundational part of both of our long-form Drupal training courses .
+Teaching folks why a settings.local.php file is an important part of setting up a personal development environment is so important to us here at DrupalEasy that it is a foundational part of both of our long-form Drupal training courses.
 While preparing for an upcoming podcast mini-series I've been invited to participate in with the Talking Drupal folks, I'll be mentoring someone who is looking to re-enter the Drupal development scene after missing out on Drupal's transition from its pre-Symfony days.
 One of the tasks I have outlined for this person is to set up a settings.local.php file.
-When I
+When I went

 Test-driving the Rancher Desktop Docker provider with DDEV on MacOS